 Every year, Canadian and American Snowbirds make their annual journey to Mexico to escape the winter.
 If you are among those who spend 5 months or more in Mexico and regularly purchase short-term travel insurance, you should know that there are several disadvantages in doing this.
-In this blog we speak with Michael Keller, East Coast Regional Manager of Guardian Insurance, who answers our questions on the subject and explains the advantages of purchasing annual private health insurance versus short term travel insurance.

 If I purchase a travel insurance policy and it is about to expire, can I renew it again based on my previous health conditions?
 No. With travel insurance policies, even if you were purchasing it for 364 days, you can never renew it.
 When your policy expires you will be issued a new one for the upcoming year, but the insurance company will take into account any changes in your health.
 It is like re-applying each time.